An adult science fiction novel inapropriate for YA readers

 This description excited me because I thought I'd at last found a genre into which my novel might fit; certainly it deals with some of the topics listed at the site, such as telepathy and other psi powers.
 However, the term didn't seem to catch on and was often confused with "New Age" type fiction with a somewhat different conception of the paranormal from mine, so I stopped using it in marketing.

 Yes.
-My original idea for the novels was to explore how, and why, a civilization might begin to move from the present level of ours to the level of Elana's people in my YA novels Enchantress from the Stars and The Far Side of Evil, who had very advanced psi powers.
+My original idea for the adult novels was to explore how, and why, a civilization might begin to move from the present level of ours to the level of Elana's people in my YA novels Enchantress from the Stars and The Far Side of Evil, who had very advanced psi powers.
 The two groups are set in the same SF "universe," although the new books deal with colonies of Earth.
 (For more detail about this, see Thoughts Aabut the Flame Novels.)
 It is never said in any of the books whether Elana lived at the time of our ancestors or our descendants; either assumption will fit.

 Former paperback cover